1 2025

 Just don't get mad at me when millions of your dearest

-relative and friends get mowed down in mass graves
+relatives and friends get mowed down in mass graves

 and burned in gas ovens.